cabforum/servercert/docs/BR.md

 Completed validations of Applicant authority may be valid for the issuance of multiple Certificates over time.
 In all cases, the validation must have been initiated within the time period specified in the relevant requirement (such as [Section 4.2.1](#421-performing-identification-and-authentication-functions) of this document) prior to Certificate issuance.
 For purposes of IP Address validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, or Affiliate.

-After 2019-07-31, CAs SHALL maintain a record of which IP validation method, including the relevant BR version number, was used to validate every IP Address.
+CAs SHALL maintain a record of which IP validation method, including the relevant BR version number, was used to validate every IP Address.

 ##### 3.2.2.5.1 Agreed-Upon Change to Website